jswec/Microsoft-Pitch/README.md

 ## Data

 Our data was generated from the website IMDb.
-IMDb (an initialism for Internet Movie Database) is a website where you can find out that Elrond from Lord of the Rings also played the dog in Babe and Babe 2: Pig in the City.
+IMDb (an initialism for Internet Movie Database) which is a website where you can find out that Elrond from Lord of the Rings also played the dog in Babe and Babe 2: Pig in the City.
 It also is a global online database of information related to movies, television, and videogames.
 We used box office gross, ratings, and producer credits to generate our findings.

 ## Methods